Bc-Gg/MySat/README.md

 # MY SAT TOOLS KIT
 #### license : MIT license
 #### author：0764lbc

+## Quick Start
+1. make sure that you have installed Python and one kind of Python IDE
+2. open main.py and run

 ## version --0.01
 1.add main.py func.py object.py
 2.capable for read a clause and store it as a class